RV Buyers' Guide – Working Out a Budget for Your First Motorhome

 • Usage — privately owned motorhomes will usually depreciate slower than ex-rentals

-• Cab Chassis — where in the world it’s manufactured can affect depreciation
+• Cab chassis — where in the world it’s manufactured can affect depreciation

 • Fitting of aftermarket products — higher spec accessories that are professionally fitted help maintain a positive appearance